""

 Completing the programme allows a student to apply for doctoral studies.

-The requirements for admission are a BA or BS degree.
+BA, B.Ed or BS degree.
 As a general rule, applicants shall have completed their undergraduate studies with a first-class GPA (7.25 or above).
+All international applicants, whose native language is not English, are required to provide results of the TOEFL (79) or IELTS (6.5) tests as evidence of English proficiency.

 The following documents must accompany an application for this programme: